 This vital commission works with the Pastoral Administrator to reflect on and guide the parish’s pastoral care ministries to ensure that the needs of parishioners experiencing physical, mental, spiritual, or emotional difficulties are being met.

 Protecting Children and Vulnerable Adults

 The Church of St. Thomas the Apostle has a long and dedicated history of providing a variety of ministries to meet the many needs of the parish community.
-The value of parish programs has also included the unwavering expectation that these ministries take place in a safe and healthy environment grounded in respect for the dignity of all persons participating.
-In keeping with the Charter for the Protection of Children and Young People, all parish employees as well as all adult volunteer ministers who have either regular or unsupervised interaction with minors or vulnerable adults must complete what the Archdiocese calls the Essential 3:
+The value of parish ministries has also included the unwavering expectation that they take place in a safe and healthy environment grounded in respect for the dignity of all persons participating.
+In keeping with the Charter for the Protection of Children and Young People, all parish employees as well as all adult volunteer ministers who interact with minors or vulnerable adults must complete what the Archdiocese calls the Essential 3:

 1. Background check

 3. Signing a Code of Conduct.

 These requirements must be renewed every three years.